thehomebrewnerd/100daysofcode/log.md

 ### R1D8: Jan 11, 2018

-**Today's Progress**: Not much progress today.
-Tried to set the post author to default to the currently logged in user with no luck.
-Did manage to fix a couple minor formatting issues at least.
+**Today's Progress**:  Figured out how to default the post author to the currently logged in user!
+Also managed to fix a couple minor formatting issues at least.

-**Thoughts:** I don't know why it's so hard to set a Foriegn Key to the id of the user who is currently signed in.
-I'm struggling to figure this one out.
+**Thoughts:** Next, up I think I'm ready to push this live and start using it for my log in the future...and will let others use it as well.

 **Link to work:** [100 Days of Code Blog](https://github.com/thehomebrewnerd/100daysofcode/tree/master/code100blog)